 Members of Bechtel’s leadership team for the Vit Plant are recognized experts in their fields.
 They bring decades of experience to the important clean-up mission at Hanford and are committed to the safe design, construction, and operation of this vital waste treatment facility.

-Peggy McCullough, Project Director
+Brian Reilly, Project Director

 Workers at the Vit Plant understand the importance of building a Vit Plant that operates safely because the Tri-Cities is their home.
 They are active members of the Tri-Cities community, and they are committed to protecting their families, the environment, and the Columbia River from radioactive and chemical waste threats.
 Learn more about the mission of Vit Plant employees in Employee Profiles.